PROFFARO/nexus/README.md

 3. Add comprehensive logging for new features
 4. Include forensic chain integration for evidence collection
 5. Test with multiple LLM providers when applicable
+6. Test with both standard FTP clients and telnet for compatibility
+7. Ensure proper FTP protocol compliance and status code usage
+8. Verify AI responses are consistent and realistic

 ## License